ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 ```
 {: codeblock}

-3. If the link is not been created, validate that the local and remote addresses have been correctly specified and other
+3. If the link has not been created, validate that the local and remote addresses have been correctly specified and other
-parameters:
+parameters are as expected:

 ``` bash
 show vpn debug